 Ohio law also offers extended coverage to those who purchase individual and family health insurance on their own if group coverage is unavailable to them.
 All plans including basic, standard, open enrollment, and conversion plans will fall under the new state law.

-The Federal law will go into affect on September 23, 2010.
+The Federal law will go into effect on September 23, 2010.
 It applies to group plans as well as individual health insurance that provides benefits for dependents.
 Self insured ERISA plans are also covered.

-Employers who do not offer health insurance for dependents will not be required to do so under these two new laws.
+Employers who do not offer health insurance for dependents will not be required to do so under these laws.
 Nor will they be required to offer coverage to a spouse of the insured.
 These laws only affect group plans currently providing coverage for children of the insured.